Lapiang Malaya: Lapiang Malaya massacre

+Later years

 It was also in Nueva Vizcaya where his supporters lived in seclusion for forty years.
 The leadership was succeeded by Domingo De Guia, de los Santos' son-in-law, who became famous by having the power to heal and established "Vucal ng Pananampalataya", their community in the province.
 When Domingo died in 2005, he was succeeded by his son, Tal De Guia.
 In 2008, Tal held a lechon festival, whose purpose was "to continuously and slowly reintegrate our brethren to the mainstream."
 He further added that "We are not a bad people as some would like to picture us."